Our Departments

 Upper School

-Upper School students in Rachel Tucker's statistics class pick a real-world issue they’re curious about and perform in-depth statistical analysis.
-In small groups, they research what’s been said and measured about their topic, then use histograms, scatter plots, and significance testing to draw conclusions and explain their processes.
+Upper School students in Rachel Tucker's Statistics class pick a real-world issue and perform in-depth statistical analysis.
+They use histograms, scatter plots, and significance testing to draw conclusions.

 This course builds proficiency in the fundamentals of algebra while deepening problem-solving skills and mathematical synthesis.
 It is designed for high school students who have not yet taken an Algebra I course or who have taken a beginning algebra course in middle school and would benefit from practicing foundational algebraic skills and deepening their conceptual understanding.
 This course integrates algebraic skills with geometry concepts.
 Students will extend their knowledge of simplifying expressions and solving equations and explore the logical reasoning behind algebraic rules, patterns, and relationships.
 Course topics include variables, operations on real numbers and their properties, simplifying expressions, factoring algebraic expressions, solving both linear and quadratic equations, inequalities, rational expressions, exponents, radicals, solving systems of equations and inequalities.
 Geometry topics including types of angles (complementary, vertical, etc.), parallel line theorems and applications, similarity, and coordinate geometry (distance formula, midpoint, etc.) in 2D and 3D are integrated into the curriculum as algebraic applications.
 Throughout the year, students will explore mathematical topics from numerical, algebraic, graphical and conceptual perspectives.
 In addition, students will learn how to document their work, explore strategies for learning mathematics, and develop mastery based on reasoning and understanding of concepts rather than on just memorizing rules and formulas.
 Students will work on application problems that build skills for mathematical modeling of real-world situations and explore interdisciplinary connections to design, innovation, and technology.
 Class sessions will combine individual and group work, exploratory investigations, class discussion, hands-on activities, differentiated skills practice, and problem solving.
-Prerequisites: Pre-Algebra, high school standing, and Department recommendation informed by the Upper School Algebra Placement Test.
+Students who take Algebra I Integrated in 9th grade have a pathway to Calculus in 12th grade; interested students can reach out to the department lead for more information.
+Prerequisites: Pre-Algebra, high school standing, and Department recommendation informed by the Upper School Algebra Placement Test

 This course builds on the concepts and skills learned in Algebra I. Students refine algebra skills needed to solve equations and expand their knowledge of mathematical functions.
 Building on the knowledge of linear and quadratic functions developed in Algebra I, students investigate the behavior and applications of polynomial, rational, trigonometric, exponential, and logarithmic functions.
 Emphasis is on understanding the patterns, properties and graphs of these functions as well as the results of applying transformations.
 In addition, students explore applications in real-world contexts.
 Prerequisite: Department recommendation informed by the Upper School Algebra Placement Test or successful completion of Algebra I Integrated